 When you first start thinking about opening a marketplace you should decide which concept of it you will pursue.
 In this article, we will look through the main types of marketplaces, their benefits and features.
-Yet, we will focus on a local service marketplace more comprehensively.
+We will focus on a local service marketplace more comprehensively.

 Classification and structure of marketplaces

-To create a marketplace successfully, you should know its entire structure.
+To create a marketplace successfully, you should know their structure.
 There are several types of marketplaces.
-They can be divided according to the commodity, the target audience, and a number of product types, by the territory.
+They can be divided according to the commodity, the target audience,a number of product types, and the territory.

 By the commodity:

 - Booking marketplace.
-This is a vast niche, so booking from other services.
-It can offer booking of a hotel room, tickets, cars, etc.
+This is a vast niche, so booking can be singled out from other services.
+There are services such as booking of a hotel room, tickets, cars, etc.

 By the target audience:

 - Customer-to-Customer.
 This type gives the opportunity for individuals to display and sell their products and services for other individuals.
-It can be a marketplace of used things or project work services.
+It can be a marketplace of used things or freelance services.